oracle-samples/maa/fmw_schemas_exp_imp/README.md

 ### Features

 ### Considerations
-- Schemas, tablespaces, and user that are not part of the FMW metadata shcemas are not included in the export and import.
+- Schemas, tablespaces, and users that are not part of the FMW metadata shcemas are not included in the export and import.